-With Google Shopping Ads you gain a more visibility than with other types of campaigns, as users will see, among other details, a photo of the product, the price, the title and the name of the store.
+With Google Shopping Ads, you gain more visibility compared to other types of campaigns.
+Users will see among other details, a photo of the product, the price, the title and the name of the store.
 To have your campaigns in Google Shopping you must configure your Google Merchant Center and Google Ads accounts and link them.
 Here is a more detailed guide on how to create a Google Shopping campaign in Google Ads.

 Google Gmail Ads

 Gmail ads are interactive ads displayed on the Promotions and Social tabs in the inbox.
 Some ads are expandable, that is, they open as an email when you click on them.
 Expanded ads can include images, videos or inserted forms.
 Gmail ads allow you to reach potential customers with a more personal format.

 This article provides general information about Gmail ads, if they are of interest to you.